minimaxir/automl-gs/README.md

 * Localization (for generated code comments)
 * TensorBoard support?
 * Tool for generating a Flask/Starlette REST API from a trained model script
+* Secondary progress bars for epoch progress in each trial.

 ## Maintainer/Creator